Two-loop corrections to the QCD propagators within the Curci-Ferrari model: Introduction

-Indeed over the past years the CF model has been extensively used to examine the infrared behaviour of YM/QCD correlation functions in the vacuum \cite{Tissier:2010ts,Tissier:2011ey,Pelaez:2014mxa,Pelaez:2015tba} as well as the phase structure at nonzero temperature \cite{Reinosa:2014ooa,Reinosa:2014zta,Reinosa:2015gxn,Reinosa:2015oua,Maelger:2017amh,Maelger:2018vow,Reinosa:2020mnx}, both from a perturbative perspective.
-One of the reasons why the model may be regarded as a credible candidate for describing infrared gluon dynamics is that in \cite{Tissier:2017fqf,Serreau:2012cg} it was argued that the mass parameter can be interpreted as a necessary second gauge parameter.
-Its origin derives from taking into account the presence and effect of Gribov copies; see also \cite{Nous:2020vdq} for more recent developments.
-In the ultraviolet, such a mass is unnecessary and absent as it runs to zero consistent with the fact that the Landau gauge is uniquely fixed in that region.
-While the one loop studies of the gluon and ghost propagators using the CF model \cite{Pelaez:2014mxa,Pelaez:2015tba} were very encouraging and gave good coverage of lattice data to all energies, the natural question that arose concerned whether this could be improved if higher loop corrections were included.
-This was examined at two loops in Ref.~\cite{glmq8} for the case of YM two-point correlation functions where a much closer agreement with lattice data over all momenta emerged.
+While the one loop studies of the gluon and ghost propagators using the CF model \cite{Pelaez:2014mxa,Pelaez:2015tba} were very encouraging and gave good coverage of lattice data to all energies, the natural question that arose concerned whether this could be improved with the inclusion of higher loop corrections.
+This question was examined at two loop order in Ref.~\cite{glmq8} for the case of YM two-point correlation functions where a much closer agreement with lattice data over all momenta emerged.
+Similar observations were made in studies at finite temperature \cite{Reinosa:2014zta,Reinosa:2015gxn}.
 While this does not imply that a gluon mass term should be included in Landau gauge-fixed YM theory, it did at least demonstrate that perturbative computations could be used to quantitatively probe the deeper infrared regions of pure YM theory that at first might not seem possible.
 More recently, a similar investigation was pursued for the case of the ghost-antighost-gluon vertex in one particular momentum configuration \cite{Barrios:2020ubx}, with the added difficulty that all relevant parameters had been fixed in Ref.~\cite{glmq8}, thus representing a stringent test of the method.

-Having demonstrated that a gluon mass term gives a window into the infrared the next natural extension of this core idea is to include massive quarks on top of the YM gluon mass term of the CF model and thereby endeavour to access QCD in the infrared.
-Of course, including a quark mass one aims at probing chiral symmetry breaking, another aspect of the infrared that is not fully understood.
-This is certainly a challenge in particular within the CF model as one needs to consider the quark wave (or dressing) function and the quark mass function as extra form factors on top of the gluon and ghost dressing functions.
+Having demonstrated that a gluon mass term gives a window into the infrared, the next natural extension of this core idea is to include massive quarks on top of the YM gluon mass term of the CF model and thereby endeavour to access QCD in the infrared.
+This is certainly a challenge in particular within the CF model as one needs to consider the quark wave (or dressing) and the mass functions as extra form factors on top of the gluon and ghost dressing functions.
 Moreover, all these form factors depend a priori on two mass scales.